robincornett/scriptless-social-sharing/readme.txt

 == Upgrade Notice ==

-3.2.0 - new custom buttons one stop helper function; improved SVG icons, new Hatena Bookmark sharing button
+3.2.1 - bugfixes for specific server configuation, previous filter override 3.2.0 - new custom buttons one stop helper function; improved SVG icons, new Hatena Bookmark sharing button

 == Changelog ==

+= 3.2.1 =
+* fixed: fatal error for sites without the mbstring extension installed
+* fixed: new icons should not override the original SVG filter usage

 = 3.2.0 =
 * new: adding custom buttons is easier than ever with the new `scriptlesssocialsharing_register` filter (use described in FAQ)